↑

 This evolution doesn’t have to be a huge announcement.

-The best way to help your spouse transition to something new is to make it a regular habit to try new foods, new restaurants, and new recipes.
 It becomes an adventure to taste new foods (that you know are healthy).
 It’s fun to taste new flavors or try old foods in new ways.

 But you still want to keep it simple.